 Wilderness survival kits can provide you with just the right amount of tools and supplies to make it through a challenging outdoor experience.
 The items you choose to carry can vary widely depending on your skill level, the environment you will be traveling in, as well as the time of year.

 Gaining the skills of natural shelter-building, friction fires, water purification, and common wild edible plants can go a long way.
 And though nothing can replace the value of survival training, having a few basic items can make a huge difference.
-The photo below illustrates three of our top ten picks for core items to consider including in basic wilderness survival kits.
+The photo below illustrates several of our top ten picks for core items to consider including in basic wilderness survival kits.

 Knife: The most important outdoor survival tool is a sturdy knife.
-Non-folding knives with three inch blades are extremely versatile.
+Non-folding knives with three to five-inch blades are extremely versatile.
 Knives can be used to build friction fire-making kits, gather shelter materials, and harvest wild edibles.

 Water Purification: Purifying water primitively can be very time consuming.
 A good water filtering bottle or pump filter can save lots of energy, providing one of the most important survival needs - clean drinking water.

 Wool Blanket: Even the best natural shelters can be quite cold.
 A simple wool blanket can add enough extra warmth to make the difference between being too cold to sleep versus getting a good night's rest.
 It also insulates when wet.

-The remainder of the top ten items for survival kits include:
+The remainder of our top ten items for survival kits include:

 Lighter: A lighter can allow you to start fire efficiently.
 A good fire allows you to purify water, cook food, and warm a shelter.